caribank/yawarana-sketch/docs/negation.md

 # Negation [label](negation)
 There are a number of negation strategies in [lg](yab).
-The most general negator is the particle [mp](jra-neg), which can negate a number of constructions.
+The most general negator is the particle =[mp](jra-neg), which can negate a number of constructions.
 It occurs encliticized to transitive and intransitive verbs [exref](jra?suffix=a-b), nouns [exref](ctovarmafl-36), adverbs [exref](convestsjm-35) , and postpositions [exref](convhistfamsjm-244).
 [ex](histyarirdi-124,convfemgrme-183,ctovarmafl-36,convestsjm-35,convhistfamsjm-244?example_id=jra)